 - iOS 14.4 or lower.
 NOTE: A bug in iOS 14.5 and 15 prevents MFC Deck from operating correctly.

 - MFC Deck Helper shortcut

-If you want to take advantage of automatic shortcut running, you’ll want to install these shortcuts too:
+If you want to take advantage of automatic shortcut running with the Trigger Server, Autocuts, or Background Automations, install these shortcuts: